 Parameter Description Where to find: Cells Per String The number of 2V cells per battery string (for example: 24 in a 48V nominal system).
 SC300: Battery > Battery - (tab) Battery Capacity Set to the rated 10 hour capacity of the installed battery strings.
 DCTools/Web: Batteries Battery State Threshold Used to determine the Battery Charge State .
-See Battery Charge State on page 68.
+See Battery Charge State on page 65.
+Battery State Threshold should be set to no less than 1% of the maximum battery current full scale measurement (e.g. shunt current rating).
+If this is set too low, Battery Charge State may be incorrect due to battery current measurement errors.
 Battery Type An optional text field for the name or type of battery.
-Ah Discharged Float Reset Rate When the system is in float charging state, the Ah Discharged figure is every hour decreased by (Ah Discharged Float Reset Rate Battery State Threshold).
+DCTools/Web: Batteries Ah Discharged Float Reset Rate When the system is in float charging state, the Ah Discharged figure is decreased every hour by (Ah Discharged Float Reset Rate Battery State Threshold).
 The default is 0.5 Ah / hour.
-DCTools/Web: Batteries Battery Current Sensor Fail Recognition Period An optional battery current sensor fail delay.
-Set if momentary battery current sensor fail conditions stop battery related control processes.
-End of Charge Action Set Ah Discharged to zero after Equalize and Fast Charge, after Fast Charge only, or after Equalize only.
+This corrects any residual error.
+Battery Current Sensor Fail Recognition Period An optional battery current sensor fail delay.
+Set if momentary battery current sensor fail conditions stop battery related control processes. - End of Charge Action Set Ah Discharged to zero after Equalize and Fast Charge, after Fast Charge only, or after Equalize only.
 Use this option to allow Equalize and / or Fast Charge to reset Ah Discharged, particularly in a cyclic charge situation where Ah Discharged will drift over time.
 Battery Installed Date If required, this date can be entered for future reference.
-Battery Design End of Life Date If a date is entered here, and the Battery End of Life alarm is enabled, the Battery End of Life alarm will become active at this date.
-Site Backup Time Where a site has a known back-up time, enter that time here.
-During a discharge, Site Backup Time Remaining will count down from this figure.
-This gives users a quick view of the expected time left before the site power fails.